piecuch-group/ccpy/README.md

 need a working gfortran compiler as well as locations for BLAS (preferably MKL) libraries, which enter in the Makefile as the environment variable `$MKLROOT`.
 Additionally, you will need the `cclib` package (`conda install --channel conda-forge cclib`) and Pyscf (`pip install pyscf`).

-Affiliated with Piecuch Group at MSU (https://www2.chemistry.msu.edu/faculty/piecuch/)
+Affiliated with Piecuch Group at Michigan State University (https://www2.chemistry.msu.edu/faculty/piecuch/)